Read This First

 Prompt 4: Why is the replacement of p-values with confidence intervals so difficult?

-The central claim is this: The replacement of p-values with confidence intervals (CIs) as the primary metric for statistical significance in research findings faces several challenges, despite the recognized benefits of CIs for providing richer information about the data.
+In plain terms: The replacement of p-values with confidence intervals (CIs) as the primary metric for statistical significance in research findings faces several challenges, despite the recognized benefits of CIs for providing richer information about the data.

 - P-values have been deeply ingrained in the statistical methodology of many fields for decades.